jenkinsci/extra-tool-installers-plugin/README.md

 * Batch command installer (for tool installation at Windows)
 * "Install from specified folder" - setup without any actions (ex, "installation" from a shared directory)
 * Installer stubs: warning and errors for improper labels
+* Rar extraction installer - unpack rar files, just like the ZipExtractionInstaller

 License
 --------